cwgoes/pluranimity.org/_posts/2019-02-25-comparative-advantages-distributed-ledgers.md

 - technical concerns
   will be solved in time (and not much time, although perhaps more than the market swings) - cite Starkware DEX prover, Tendermint BFT
+- change entities in control, but not better than business google can also commit to "do no evil"
+  ~> not really, not binding in any meaningful way consensus partcipants have much less power
-- necessity of "flexibility" instead of rigity more likely concern dlt can interface with meatspace, implement meatspace - cite Kleros alternative adjudication
+- necessity of "flexibility" instead of rigidity in ruleset, adjudication / dispute resolution more likely concern dlt can interface with meatspace, implement meatspace - cite Kleros alternative adjudication

-### Benevolent Totalitarianism
+### Benevolent Totalitarianism (find a better term...)

 #### What

-Benevolent totalitarianism is extremely specific global policing with negligible error rates.
+Benevolent totalitarianism is jurisdictionally pervasive but action (? - related to what crime is being committed, just nuclear / bio...) restricted global policing with negligible error rates.

 #### Why